Fighters Innovation Culture - Nippon-Ham's Progressive Management

 ES CON Field and Next-Generation Ballpark Management

 ES CON Field HOKKAIDO, which opened in March 2023, epitomizes the Fighters' innovation culture.
-Built in Kitahiroshima City at a cost of approximately 60 billion yen, this natural-grass ballpark became NPB's first team-owned stadium.
-Previously, the Fighters paid around 1.4 billion yen annually to use the Sapporo Dome, but owning their own venue fundamentally improved their revenue structure.
+Built in Kitahiroshima City at a cost of approximately 60 billion yen, it drew attention as Japan's first natural-grass stadium with a retractable roof.
+During the Sapporo Dome years the club bore hefty stadium rental fees, but shifting to a venue that the team's own group builds, owns and operates fundamentally improved the revenue structure.
 The complex includes a hotel, hot springs, glamping facilities, and residential apartments, targeting approximately 3 million annual visitors even on non-game days.
 ES CON Field's design philosophy represents the first full-scale realization of the 'ballpark' concept in Japan.
 Drawing on MLB stadium designs, the distance from spectator seats to players was minimized to provide an immersive viewing experience.
 The adoption of natural grass not only reduces physical strain on players but also enhances the stadium's aesthetics and sense of openness.
 Commercial facilities and parks have been developed around the stadium, creating a destination that attracts visitors even without baseball games.

 Manager Shinjo and the Franchise's New Challenge

-Tsuyoshi Shinjo, who became manager in 2022, embodies the Fighters' innovation culture.
+Tsuyoshi Shinjo, who became manager in 2022, embodies the Fighters' innovation culture (he remains at the helm in the 2026 season, as of August 2026).
 With MLB playing experience and a pivotal role as the team's face during the 2004 Hokkaido relocation, Shinjo brought unconventional management that defied NPB norms.
 His bold lineup shuffling, aggressive use of young players, and unique communication methods to boost player motivation generated both praise and criticism while injecting energy into the team.
-Although the team finished last in 2022, Shinjo accelerated the generational transition by promoting young talents such as Chusei Mannami and Yuki Nomura.
+Although the team finished last in both 2022 and 2023, Shinjo accelerated the generational transition by promoting young talents such as Chusei Mannami and Yuki Nomura, and the club climbed to second place in the league in 2024.
 Shinjo's appointment itself reflects the Fighters' culture of questioning convention.
 The decision to install a former player with no managerial experience as field manager would be unthinkable at most other franchises.
 Through this unconventional leader, the Fighters have further strengthened their innovative brand image.

 Future Outlook and Impact on NPB